DevExpress/obsolete-devextreme-examples/rollup-angular/README.md

 5. Open `index.html` in your browser

+## Notes

+This example is based on [AoT Compilation Guide](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html).
+`devextreme-angular` is installed and configured by using the following document: [Using the DevExtreme Angular 2 Integration with Rollup](https://github.com/DevExpress/devextreme-angular/blob/master/docs/using-rollup.md).

 ## Resources

 For detailed information on DevExtreme Angular integration, see the [DevExtreme Angular repository](https://github.com/DevExpress/devextreme-angular).